Description

 Annual Total Microgrid Power Capacity and Implementation Spending by Region, World Markets: 2020-2029 (Guidehouse Insights)

-Despite being considered a global leader in moving towards a low carbon energy future, Europe represents only 9% of the global microgrid market.
+Despite being considered a global leader in moving towards a low-carbon energy future, Europe represents only 9% of the global microgrid market.
 The most direct explanation is that the vast majority of installed microgrid capacity in Europe is located on remote islands that are not connected to the mainland grid.
-However, a closer look at the way in which EU markets are tightly intertwined and regulated shows a distinct pattern that places severe constraints on the development of microgrids (according to Navigant Research): (1) Europe has been focusing on large-scale renewable energy deployment, such as offshore, which requires massive investment in transmission infrastructure; (2) Deployment of distributed energy resources (DER) has primarily been based on feed-in-tariffs, a business model precluding the key defining feature of a microgrid, i.e. islanding; (3) The preferred methods to address the variability of renewables and increase power reliability lean towards cross-border trading and not towards localised microgrid
+However, a closer look at how EU markets are tightly intertwined and regulated shows a distinct pattern that places severe constraints on the development of microgrids (according to Navigant Research): (1) Europe has been focusing on large-scale renewable energy deployment, such as offshore, which requires massive investment in transmission infrastructure; (2) Deployment of distributed energy resources (DER) has primarily been based on feed-in-tariffs, a business model precluding the key defining feature of a microgrid, i.e. islanding; (3) The preferred methods to address the variability of renewables and increase power reliability lean towards cross-border trading and not towards localised microgrid

 Ultimately, the advanced integration of the European market is shifting the focus from microgrids to VPPs.
 In fact, Europe is at the forefront of the adoption of VPP platforms with sophisticated capabilities that enable the integration of renewables and real-time energy trading to maximise the value of flexibility resources, while opening the door to new value streams to create markets for ancillary services.